-Compounded GLP-1 medications offer dramatically lower prices than brand-name versions.
+Compounded and brand-name GLP-1 medications sit in different regulatory categories.
 Here's what you need to know about regulation, quality, safety, and how to make an informed choice.

-Compounded vs Brand-Name GLP-1 Medications: Understanding the Cost, Safety, and Regulatory Differences: GLP-1 medications like semaglutide and tirzepatide have shown 15-22% weight loss in clinical trials.
-Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $297/month with direct-to-door shipping.
+Compounded vs Brand-Name GLP-1 Medications: Understanding the Safety and Regulatory Differences: GLP-1 medications like semaglutide and tirzepatide have shown 15-22% weight loss in clinical trials.
+Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $199/month with direct-to-door shipping.

 Key Fact

-Source: FDA Drug Shortage Database; CMS Retail Price Data (2024)
+Source: FDA Drug Shortage Database; FDA Section 503A/503B Guidance

-Compounded GLP-1 medications are pharmacy-prepared versions of semaglutide or tirzepatide made during FDA-recognized shortages.
-They contain the same active ingredient but are prepared by 503A or 503B pharmacies.
+Compounded GLP-1 medications are pharmacy-prepared preparations of semaglutide or tirzepatide that became widely dispensed during FDA-recognized shortages.
+They are prepared by licensed 503A or 503B pharmacies and are not FDA-approved.

-Compounding is the practice of creating customized medications by combining, mixing, or altering ingredients to meet a patient's specific needs.
-Compounded GLP-1 medications contain the same active pharmaceutical ingredients — semaglutide or tirzepatide — as their brand-name counterparts, but are prepared by compounding pharmacies rather than the original manufacturer.
+Compounding is the practice of preparing customized medications by combining, mixing, or altering ingredients to meet a patient's specific needs.
+Compounded GLP-1 medications are prescription-only preparations of semaglutide or tirzepatide that are prepared by a licensed compounding pharmacy.
+Compounded semaglutide and compounded tirzepatide are not FDA-approved and are not reviewed by the FDA for safety, effectiveness, or quality.

 In the United States, compounding pharmacies operate under two regulatory frameworks.
 503A pharmacies compound medications based on individual patient prescriptions, similar to traditional compounding.
 They are regulated primarily by state boards of pharmacy and must follow United States Pharmacopeia (USP) standards.
 503B outsourcing facilities operate under direct FDA oversight and can produce larger batches without individual prescriptions, following current good manufacturing practices (cGMP).

 Compounded semaglutide and tirzepatide became widely available during a period of FDA-recognized drug shortages.
-Under Section 503A and 503B of the Federal Food, Drug, and Cosmetic Act, compounding pharmacies are permitted to produce copies of commercially available drugs when those drugs are on the FDA Drug Shortage List.
-Semaglutide and tirzepatide both appeared on this list due to unprecedented demand outstripping manufacturing capacity.
-This legal framework provides the regulatory basis for compounded versions of these medications.
+Under Section 503A and 503B of the Federal Food, Drug, and Cosmetic Act, compounding pharmacies may prepare compounded preparations of commercially available drugs only under specific conditions, including when the FDA-approved drug is on the FDA Drug Shortage List.
+Semaglutide and tirzepatide both appeared on this list due to demand outstripping manufacturing capacity, which provided the regulatory basis for compounded preparations of these medications during that period.

 Brand-name pricing reflects manufacturer list prices, which include the costs of drug development, clinical trials, FDA approval, marketing, and profit margins.
-Wegovy (semaglutide 2.4 mg) carries a list price of approximately $1,350 per month.
-Ozempic (semaglutide for diabetes) costs $900-$1,000 per month.
-Zepbound (tirzepatide) is approximately $1,060 per month, and Mounjaro approximately $1,023 per month.
-Even with insurance, copays can range from $25 to $500+ depending on formulary tier and benefit design.
+Without insurance, brand-name pricing is frequently cited as a barrier, and even with insurance, copays vary considerably depending on formulary tier and benefit design.

-However, not all compounded products are priced equally.
-Some online clinics charge $500-$800 per month for compounded GLP-1 medications, bundling inflated margins with telehealth services.
-Patients should compare total monthly costs — including medication, consultation fees, and shipping — when evaluating providers.
+Not all compounded programs are priced equally.
+Some online clinics bundle consultation fees and shipping into a higher total.
+Patients should compare total monthly costs — including medication, consultation, and shipping — when evaluating providers.

 FDA-registered 503B outsourcing facilities follow current good manufacturing practices with third-party testing.
 503A pharmacies prepare individual prescriptions.
 Quality varies, making pharmacy selection critical.